ludusregard/Battle-Gear-3-PS2-Translation-Project/README.md

 - The only known untranslated text is of the track titles at the beginning of battles in Main Race.
 If you find any other leftover untranslated bits please let me know!

+- For anyone wanting to make their own translation please feel free to use anything here.
+The primary typefaces I used were Helvetica Neue Bold, Helvetica Neue Regular, and Helvetica LT UltraCompressed.
+The game's original English text was definitely based off Helvetica so I recommend staying within that family to keep stylistic consistency.

+- This translation texture pack is made to match original res, feel free to make your own HD UI using this as a base.

 ### STRETCH GOALS/ADDITIONAL FUTURE WORK
 - Dump/translate the remaining text related to network online mode.